An ant bite happens when an ant bites using its jawbones and mouth to pinch human skin.

-- Take an Antihistamine – If you’re wondering just how do you stop ant bites from itching, a loratadine-based antihistamine like Claritin will help take care of that maddening itch while further settling any swelling.
+- Take an Antihistamine – If you want to remove the itching part of the ant bite, use a loratadine-based antihistamine like Claritin.
+It will help take care of that annoying itch while further settling any swelling.

-To avoid getting the risk of ant allergies or serious ant bites, it’s best to get rid of ants in your home.
+To avoid getting the risk of ant allergies or serious ant bites.
 An ant pest control is what you’ll need to keep your family safe.

 Call our A1 Pest Control Canberra team on 0407 065 413 NOW!